Manassinakkare: Production

 Manassinakkare was Nayanthara's debut film.
-During pre-production, Sathyan cast every major character except the role of Gauri, for which he sought a newcomer to keep Sheela as the major attraction in the cast.
+During pre-production, Sathyan cast every major character except the role of Gowi, for which he sought a newcomer to keep Sheela as the major attraction in the cast.
 Filming was in Pattambi, Palakkad, with the major location being the house of Kochu Thresia.
 Since Gauri's scenes were not involved in the house, Sathyan started filming hoping he could find a cast before wrapping.
 During one of the filming days, he was reading Vanitha magazine and was struck by Nayanthara's picture in a jewellery advertisement.
 She was contacted and cast as Gauri.

 Soundtrack

 The film features songs composed by Ilaiyaraaja and written by Gireesh Puthenchery.